Sen. Anitere Flores, R-Kendall, chair of the senate's fiscal policy

 By John Dorschner

 On Sept.
-11, 2014, Jungle Island announced a massive transformation to spend tens of millions to "elevate"
+11, 2014, Jungle Island announced a massive transformation to spend tens of millions to "elevate" the struggling theme park into "an iconic landmark for eco-adventure."

 A year later, none of the much-acclaimed high-end changes have come to pass.